 So they flourished and frequently enjoyed the presence of the Gardener as He walked among them—until one dreadful day when everything changed.

 You see, the Master had an evil enemy.
 He used to be one of the Gardener’s helpers but wanted to usurp the Gardener, so he was kicked out of the garden.
 This enemy wanted nothing more than to get revenge and sought to destroy this perfect garden.
 On that fateful day, he tricked the two plants and enticed them to penetrate their roots into forbidden territory.
 Little did they know it was contaminated.
 They became infected with a deadly disease which eventually spread throughout the entire garden and the rest of Plantasia.
 But the good Gardener couldn’t leave them in this dying state.
 He had to make a way to rescue His precious plants.

 Therefore, He planted His special Vine into the world, One that had the very same qualities as the Master Gardener.
 The pure and perfect Vine grew and experienced all the same difficulties as any plant does—and even more.
 Yet He grew exactly as the Master Gardener wanted, and pleased Him in every way.

 Sorry to leave you hanging like that, but I kind of did that on purpose!

 So until next time, my friends, if you want to learn how to abide in Christ the Vine I know that this crazy allegory will help you!
-Now available on Amazon at greatly reduced prices in print, kindle and audio-book formats.
+Now available on Amazon and our online store in all formats.